Pickering Community Junior School- Pupil Premium Reporting to Parents

 The range of provision the Governors may consider include:

-Pupil premium resources may also be used to target able children on FSM to achieve Greater Depth at the end of KS2
+Pupil premium resources may also be used to target able children on FSM to achieve Greater Depth at the end of Key Stage 2.

 The Governors of the school will publish information on how they have used their Pupil Premium Grant to address the issue of ‘narrowing the gap’, for socially disadvantaged pupils.

-The impact of the use of the PPG will be monitored, evaluated and reviewed on a termly basis by the schools Senior Leadership Team.
+The impact of the use of the PPG will be monitored, evaluated and reviewed on a termly basis by the school's Headteacher in conjunction with the whole Senior Leadership Team.